MatejBujdak/Industrial-Process-control/README.md

 ## Project files
 Because TIA/WinCC projects can be large, the repository focuses on documentation + screenshots + code samples.
-If you need the full project archive, contact me or see the release (if available).
+If you need the full project archive, contact me.